Kalb-Ramond Topological Term in Majorana Superspace and Kaluza-Klein Spectrum Deformation in Five Dimensions: Introduction

-In the present paper we adopt a variant of this second strategy: the \emph{intrinsic} $N=1$, $D=5$ superspace, in which the Grassmann coordinate $\Theta$ is a full Dirac spinor in five dimensions, decomposed as $\Theta = \theta + i\tilde{\theta}$ in terms of two four-dimensional Majorana spinors.
-The covariant derivatives of this formalism carry an explicit dependence on the fifth-coordinate derivative $\partial_5$, which is absent in the pseudo-supersymmetry approach of Klein~\cite{Klein:2002vu} based on four-dimensional $\mathcal{N}=1$ derivatives.
-As we shall show, this dependence is not a technical detail: it encodes the genuine propagation of fields in the extra dimension and generates new terms in the component expansion of the KR superfield that are invisible in the pseudo-supersymmetric treatment.
+We adopt a variant of the second strategy: an intrinsic $N=1$, $D=5$ superspace in which the Grassmann coordinate $\Theta$ is a full five-dimensional Dirac spinor, decomposed as $\Theta=\theta+i\tilde\theta$ into two four-dimensional Majorana spinors.
+The decisive feature is that the covariant derivatives of this superspace carry an explicit dependence on the fifth-coordinate derivative $\partial_5$, which is absent in the pseudo-supersymmetric approach of Klein~\cite{Klein:2002vu}.
+This is not a notational distinction.
+In Klein's construction the five-dimensional origin survives only through the field content, while the derivative structure is blind to $\partial_5$; consequently, the component expansion built from four-dimensional $N=1$ derivatives systematically drops terms that genuine five-dimensional supersymmetry requires.
+The intrinsic formalism makes the extra dimension dynamical already at the level of the SUSY algebra -- anticommutators of opposite-sector generators close on $\partial_5$ rather than on $\partial_m$ -- and thereby recovers exactly those terms.

-The main result of this paper is the construction, within the intrinsic $N=1$, $D=5$ superspace, of the supersymmetric completion of the topological action~(\ref{eq:Stop}).
-We show that: (i) the fermionic partner of the bosonic topological term $B_{mn}H_{kl5}$ is itself a topological structure, by virtue of the identity $\gamma^5\sigma^{\mu\nu} = \tfrac{i}{2}\varepsilon^{\mu\nu\alpha\beta 5}\sigma_{\alpha\beta}$; (ii) the identification $B_{m5} \to A_m$ - which maps the mixed component of the KR field onto a gauge vector - preserves the topological character of both the bosonic and fermionic sectors; and (iii) the new $\partial_5$ terms in the covariant derivatives produce additional contributions to the supersymmetric action that modify the bulk propagation of the KR modes with respect to the pseudo-supersymmetric result, with potential consequences for the Kaluza-Klein mass spectrum of torsion modes.